bdragon28/gmap/README.txt

 Macro
 -----

-A gmap macro can be created on the gmapmacro page and the text can then be copied and pasted into any node where the gmap filter is enabled.
+A gmap macro can be created on the map/macro page and the text can then be copied and pasted into any node where the gmap filter is enabled.

 Default settings will be the initial settings and will be used for any